Annie Larivée, Departmental Chair

 Book chapters and articles

 “What Happened to the Philosopher-queens?
 On the ‘Disappearance’ of Female Rulers in Plato’s Statesman,” J. Allard, I. Chouinard, Z. McConaughey, R. Noël, A. Ramos (eds.), Feminine* Perspectives on Ancient and Medieval Philosophy, ‘Logic, Argumentation and Reasoning series,’ Springer.
-Forthcoming.
+2021.

 “Taking Frustration Seriously.
 Reading Plato’s Statesman as a Protreptic to Political Science,” in Plato’s Statesman Revisited, ‘Trends in Classics’ Supplementary Volumes, Beatriz Bossi & Thomas Robinson (eds.), Berlin, de Gruyter, 2019, 2-22.